25 Famous Painters Who Shaped the Art World As We Know it

 His work is like a mash-up of Cubism, Realism, and Abstraction.
 He integrates parts from one style into another to create bold, new creations.
 Koons has also subverted the classical, adding flowing orbs to famous classical paintings or scribbling over the top of cultural icons (Obviously reproducing the original rather than destroying it!).

-Koons is regarded as one of the most famous painters of our time and will likely go down in history as an important sculptor of this century.
+Koons is regarded as one of the most famous painters of our time and will likely go down in history as an essential sculptor of this century.

 Damien Hirst

 Damien Hirst is also a painter and sculptor.
-It seems like many contemporary artists, like their historical forebearers, prefer to dabble in a variety of the arts rather than stick to one medium.
-He is most famous for his 1991 sculpture The Impossibility of Death in the Mind of Someone Living, which is a large shark in resin.
+He is most famous for his 1991 sculpture The Impossibility of Death in the Mind of Someone Living, a giant shark preserved in resin.

 However, he’s a prolific painter as well.
 His works are abstract, using dabs of color to make a scene.
-His most famous paintings are the spot paintings, small dots of various colors spread over a canvas.
-Hirst claimed that these paintings were “pinning down the joy of color.”
+His most famous paintings are the spot paintings, tiny dots of various colors spread over a canvas.
+Hirst claimed these paintings were “pinning down the joy of color.”

 Many of his paintings convey the same feelings.
 Although the spot paintings have the structure of white space around the dots, which truly brings out the differences in each color, he’s experimented with removing the white space and allowing the brilliant colors to coexist side by side.